sconklin/go-dockerpi-relay/README.md

 > NOTE 1: Library is not goroutine-safe, so use synchronization approach when multi-gorutine output expected to display in application.

-> NOTE 2: If you experience issue with lcd-device stability play with strobe delays in routine `writeDataWithStrobe(data byte)`.
+> NOTE 2: If you experience issue with dockerpi-relay stability play with strobe delays in routine `writeDataWithStrobe(data byte)`.
 Default settings: 200 ms (microseconds) for setting stober, and 30 ms for exposing it to zero.
-Try to increase them a little bit, if you expirience any malfunction.
+Try to increase them a little bit, if you experience any malfunction.

 Credits
 -------